Rajavn6789/acc_telemetry/README.md

 ## ACC Telemetry
 ### Introduction
-A realtime telemetry app for [Assetto Corsa Compitizione](https://www.assettocorsa.it/competizione/).
-With ***acc-telemetry*** you can visualise the realtime telemetry data from the Assetto Corsa Compitizione in the form of graphs.
-Below are the supported graphs as of v1.0
+ACC Telemetry helps to visualizes the realtime [Assetto Corsa Compitizione](https://www.assettocorsa.it/competizione/) HUD data via graphs.
+It includes all the items in the ACC HUD along with suspension travel, wheel speed, Damage indicator and Gforce indicator.

+This tool doesn't persist data for offline analysis and all the data you see is realtime.

+#### Graphs
 - Force Feedback Graph -  to monitor and fix FFB clipping.
 - Throttle-Brake Graph - to monitor throttle brake overlapping.
 - ABS-TC Graph -  to understand when and how long ABS or TC is getting triggered.